The Simple Joys of Static Websites

 - Connect Your Domain: Finally, you’ll want to make the site your own.
 Purchase a domain and point it to your hosting provider.
 If you choose to host through AWS Amplify or Netlify, you can even deploy an SSL certificate for free.

 And with that, you’re up and running.
-There’s a bit of work to get it going, but once configured, your static site will live on with little required maintenance from you.
-When you want to update the site, update the source code, run the framework’s CLI to test the changes, and push the new code to your repo.
+There’s a bit of work to get it going, but once configured your static site will live on with little required maintenance from you.
+When you want to update the site, simply update the source code, run the framework’s CLI to test the changes, and push the new code to your repo.
 The build pipeline will take it from there.